-Pursuant to Commission Decision 18-10-019 and Advice Letter 3436-E, 11 the purpose of the CAPBA is to record the obligation that accrues for departing load ("DL") customers in the event that the half-cent per kWh PCIA rate cap is reached.
+Pursuant to Commission Decision 18-10-019 and Advice Letter 3436-E,11 the purpose of the CAPBA is to record the obligation that accrues for departing load ("DL") customers in the event that the half-cent per kWh PCIA rate cap is reached.
 The CAPBA is comprised of a subaccount for each customer vintage, as well as a specific bundled subaccount, which capture the shortfall amount that is financed by bundled customers for DL customers when the DL PCIA rate is capped, and the repayment amount from DL customers to bundled customers.
-In addition, pursuant to D.18-10-026, OP 10, SDG&E established the trigger mechanism for CAPBA.
+In addition, pursuant to D.18-10-026, Ordering Paragraph ("OP") 10, SDG&E established the trigger mechanism for CAPBA.

 Subsequently, D.21-05-030 removed the PCIA cap and trigger mechanisms effective as of May 24, 2021.
-SDG&E was required to implement the removal of the PCIA cap in rates effective January 1, 2022.
-For PCIA vintages that were capped during 2021, the balance of the CAPBA
+SDG&E was required to implement the removal of the PCIA cap in rates effective January 1, 2022.12 In SDG&E's 2024 ERRA Forecast proceeding, D.23-12-021 authorized SDG&E to transfer the remaining balance in the CAPBA subaccounts to the corresponding PABA vintage subaccounts and CAPBA was closed at the end of 2023.13 SDG&E requests confirmation